 As it turns out, many of the same people who deny that climate change is a problem also deny that government default would be a problem.
 No doubt there are several reasons: the fact that Barack Obama is on the opposite side of both issues; the general impermeability of ideologues to facts or expert opinion; a general … Continue reading »

+What causes certain political figures either to deny the potential for climate change, or deny that human activity is a major cause?
 That question came to mind while reviewing a new report issued by Ceres entitled Benchmarking Air Emissions for the 100 Largest Electric Power Producers in the United States.
 The report does an impressive … Continue reading »

 Moscow suffered from a severe heat wave in the summer of 2010, with temperatures reaching 101 degrees and an average temperature 14 degrees higher than normal for July.
 What are the odds that the heat wave was due to climate change?
 RealClimate presents the results of an analysis that was just published in the Proceedings … Continue reading »

 The credibility of climate science

 Climate denialists contend that climate science is either the result of a conspiracy of some kind or of groupthink plus institutional incentives to support alarmist predictions.
 The conspiracy theory makes even less sense than most conspiracy theories, because there would have to be hundreds, perhaps thousands of people involved, scattered across the world at numerous … Continue reading »